sama1mansn/greenfield-docs/docs/guide/storage-provider/run-book/join-SP-network.md

 To ensure the stable provision of data services, Storage Providers must meet specific criteria to join the mainnet.
 - The SP must join the testnet for a minimum of one month.
 - The SP must store over 1K files across more than 100 buckets on the testnet.
-- There were fewer than 500 slash events on the SP in the past month.
+- There were no slash event on the SP in the past week.

 ## How to Join SP Network?